Ray Thornton: Life and career

 After his defeat in the Senate race, Thornton became involved in education, leading a consortium for cooperative academics at Henderson State University and Ouachita Baptist University, located side-by-side in Arkadelphia, Arkansas.
 Then he served from 1980 to 1984 as the seventh President of Arkansas State University and then President of the University of Arkansas System from 1984 to 1990.
 In 1990, Thornton ran for Congress in the Little Rock-based Second District, which included his birthplace of Conway, and won by a 61.5% margin over the Republican nominee, Jim Keet, then a state representative and the subsequent unsuccessful 2010 GOP gubernatorial nominee against Mike Beebe.
 In January 1997, after another three terms with only nominal opposition, Thornton left Congress, seeking a seat as an associate justice of the Arkansas Supreme Court, for which he was unopposed.

 Thornton was elected as a justice of the Arkansas Supreme Court, serving from January 1997 to January 2005.
 After retiring from the court, he became the first public service fellow for the William H. Bowen School of Law at the University of Arkansas at Little Rock.
-In 2009, he became the first chairman of the Arkansas Lottery Commission after appointment to a six-year term.
+In 2009, he became the first chairman of the Arkansas Lottery Commission after his appointment to a six-year term.
 Ready for retirement, Thornton resigned that post after serving a year, during which the Commission supervised the establishment of the Arkansas Scholarship Lottery.

-Thornton died in Little Rock on April 13, 2016 at the age of 87.
+Thornton died in Little Rock on April 13, 2016, at the age of 87.